Khaosan Road: Background

 Khaosan shops sell handicrafts, paintings, clothes, local fruits, unlicensed CDs, DVDs, a wide range of fake IDs, used books, and other useful backpacker items.
 After dark, bars open, music is played, food hawkers sell barbecued insects and other exotic snacks for tourists, and touts promote ping pong shows.
+There are also cannabis shops.

-The area is internationally known as a center of dancing, partying, and just prior to the traditional Thai New Year (Songkran festival) of 13–15 April, water splashing that usually turns into a huge water fight.
+The area is known internationally as a center of dancing, partying, and just prior to the traditional Thai New Year (Songkran festival) of 13–15 April, water splashing that usually turns into a huge water fight.
 One Thai writer has described Khaosan as "...a short road that has the longest dream in the world".

 A Buddhist temple under royal patronage, the centuries-old Wat Chana Songkram, is directly opposite Khaosan Road to the west, while the area to the northwest contains an Islamic community and several small mosques.

-Conflict
+History

+According to those who had lived in Bang Lamphu for many years, the first guesthouse on Khaosan Road opened around 1982 in a narrow soi (alley) connecting to Ratchadamnoen Avenue.

+At that time, Khaosan Road was very quiet.
+There were small shophouses on both sides of the street, including beef noodle shops, grocery stores, Thai fabric stores, and 3–4 illegal snooker clubs frequented mostly by teenagers.
+There were also a few old houses belonging to the local gentry.

 In July 2018, the Bangkok Metropolitan Administration (BMA), in an attempt to clean up Khaosan Road, announced that street vendors would be removed from the thoroughfare from 1 August 2018.
-The BMA intends to move them to a nearby area and restrict their trading hours to 18:00 to midnight.
+The BMA intended to move them to a nearby area and restrict their trading hours to 18:00 to midnight.
 The Khaosan Street Vendors Association, representing some 300 vendors, rejected the move, citing financial ruin for vendors.
-Last-minute negotiations between the BMA and vendors proved fruitless as neither side has been willing to compromise.
-Khaosan vendors announced that, in defiance of BMA order, they will open as usual on 1 August.
+Last-minute negotiations between the BMA and vendors proved fruitless as neither side was willing to compromise.
+Khaosan vendors announced that, in defiance of BMA order, they would be open as usual on 1 August.
 On the first day of the ban on stalls, roughly 70 percent of the vendors opened as usual in defiance of the police.

-Facelift

-The BMA announced in 2019 that it will commit 48.8 million baht to transform Khaosan Road into an "international walking street".
-The US$1.6 million project, the first makeover of the road since its creation in 1892, will commence in October 2019, continue through the tourist high-season, and be completed by February 2020.
-The project will repave footpaths and create designated 1.5 m x 2 m spaces for 240–360 licensed Thai vendors drawn by lot.
-Vehicles will be prohibited on Khaosan Road from 09:00–21:00 daily.
+2019 facelift

+In 2019, the BMA announced that it would commit 48.8 million baht to transform Khaosan Road into an “international walking street".
+The works were completed in 2020, accelerated in-part thanks to a sharp decline in tourism during the COVID-19 pandemic.
+Gutters connected to the main drainage system were installed on both sides of the road, and a designated space for emergency vehicles to park was constructed.
+A space management plan was put in place, with hundreds of vendors allocated designated stalls and scheduled shifts.
+The road reopened on the same year.